Skip to main content

 • A synthesizer: A component responsible for producing the final output, whether it be audio or visual.
 It helps to add speech characteristics, such as intonation and inflection, to make the output sound more natural.

-Pros: The MaryTTS architecture is highly customizable, allowing for developers to create their own parsers, processors, and synthesizers to fit their specific needs.
+Pros: The MaryTTS architecture is highly customizable, allowing developers to create their own parsers, processors, and synthesizers to fit their specific needs.
 This also allows for flexibility in integrating the software into different platforms and applications.

 Cons: Due to its highly customizable nature, there may be a learning curve for developers who are unfamiliar with markup language and text-to-speech technology.